Brew Your Own Beer

 4. Buying Equipment to Brew Your Own Beer

-You’ve gathered enough information on brewing beer at home and you feel you’re ready to start.
+You've gathered enough information, brewed beer at home, and feel ready to start.
 But you need to buy the equipment first.

 Do you buy a small brew kettle?
 How big should the auto-siphon be?
 What size of immersion chiller do you use?

-When shopping for professional brewing equipment, you should consider making long-term purchases.
-Rather than opting for a smaller boil kettle, buy a bigger one since you’re likely to up your production as you get better.
+When shopping for professional brewing equipment, consider making long-term purchases.
+Rather than opt for a smaller boil kettle, buy a bigger one since you'll likely increase your you'retion as you get better.

 5. Should You Use Plastic or Glass Fermenters?

 Glass is relatively easier to clean and sterilize.
-It also provides a 100% oxygen barrier and doesn’t leak.
-Glass is, however, fragile and may slip off your hands especially when wet.
+It also provides a 100% oxygen barrier and doesn't leak.
+Glass is fragile and doesn't slip off your hands, especially when wet.

 In the past, plastic was unreliable.
-It was hard to clean and sterilize, was prone to leaking.
-It was also very heavy.
+It was hard to clean and sterilize and was prone to leaking.
+It was also cumbersome.

 However, the quality of plastic fermenters has improved in the last few years.
-Modern plastics are easier to clean as glass and are not as heavy.
+Modern plastics are easier to clean than Glass and are not as heavy.

 6. Avoiding Infection

-The easiest way of preventing bacteria from growing in your beer is cooling the wort as fast as you can.
+The easiest way to prevent bacteria from growing in your beer is to cool the wort as fast as possible.
 Not only does it help to prevent bacteria from growing, but it also improves the clarity of your beer.

 Investing in an immersion chiller will help quicken the cooling process and prevent infections while increasing the protein and tannin fallout.